EvoTestOps/AISysRev/README.md

 The application is integrated with [OpenRouter](https://openrouter.ai/), which supports multiple LLMs ranging from very affordable to top-tier models like OpenAI’s ChatGPT, Google’s Gemini, Anthropic’s Claude, Meta's LLama, and Mistral.
 To use the models, you need to provide an [OpenRouter](https://openrouter.ai/) key.
 You can set spending limits for each key directly on the [OpenRouter](https://openrouter.ai/) website.
 New users also receive $5 in free credits when creating an account.
 <img width="784" height="117" alt="{585DBE92-5A2F-412E-BEF1-A727015EE872}" src="https://github.com/user-attachments/assets/bc112d74-31a0-4ce0-aeec-4879030c391e" />

 Note: Paper screening speed is about 4,5s per paper.
+We are working on parallelizing this after which it should go down to about 0.2s/paper.

 ### System and software requirements
 - Docker, with Compose plugin installed
-- Enough RAM (8GB) to run multiple containers
+- Enough RAM (16GB recommended) to run multiple containers
 - Network connection

 See [https://docs.docker.com/desktop/](https://docs.docker.com/desktop/) for Docker installation instructions. **Docker Desktop includes Docker Compose, Docker Engine and the Docker CLI.**